bananarama92/FBC-fork/_INDEX.md

 - Modify outfit layering
 - Importing and exporting outfits
 - Change your nickname
-- Save and review profiles of, and add notes to, players you have seen before (incompatible with incognito/private browsing due to saving in browser storage)
+- Save and review profiles of, and add notes to, players you have seen before (incompatible with incognito/private browsing due to saving in browser storage) - /profiles to search them
 - Basic anti-cheat

 ### Chat Links and Embeds